bmlt-enabled/bmlt-wordpress-satellite-plugin/readme.txt

 == Changelist ==

-***Version 3.5.0* ** *- TBD*
+***Version 3.5.0* ** *- September 10, 2017*

-- Implemented a per-setting fixed localization.
-This requires that localized installation explicitly set their languages.
+- Added the capability to have different localizations apply to different settings.
+- Rearranged the order of fields in the Admin Page to group localization functions better.
+- Fixed a couple of minor issues with the [[simple_search_list]] shortcode.

 ***Version 3.4.7* ** *- June 17, 2017*